Aeon Trinity

 The game gets a BIG relaunch at the moment, a Kickstarter is running to revive the game line!
 As long time fan I immediately jumped at the opportunity and backed the game.

 While the Kickstarter is purely about the RPG, Trinity was more, back in 1997/ 1998 it was also a miniature game - Trinity: Battleground.
 It's notable for being White Wolf's first — and to date, only — foray into miniatures gaming.
 The rules were straightforward, and based of the Storyteller System.
 Converting characters between systems wasn't very difficult.
+Like many great games of the late 1990s, it eventually disappeared from store shelves and became increasingly difficult for new players to discover.

-Strike Team Psion from the boxed game - Somers, Jameson, Dr. Sager (Blister packed metal mini), Bayta, Williams
+Strike Team Psion from the original boxed game - Somers, Jameson, Dr. Sager (Blister packed metal mini), Bayta, Williams

 Strike Team from blisters packed metal minis - Sage, Lu Chen, Jon Holt, Juanos Palmero, Montrose

+Unfortunately, Trinity suffered from lower sales than its World of Darkness counterparts.
 IMO the release date timing was not well chosen, the game was release more or less at the same time as GWs 40K 3rd edition and Warzone 2nd edition.

 So despite its ease of playability, detailed setting and and how fun it was, a miniatures game based on Trinity turned out to be a financial failure.
 A mere six months after its initial 1998 release, it went out of print.